pipelight/doc.pipelight/roadmap/the_story.md

 ### Typescript to the rescue

+Pipelight is about executing strings.
+It needed good language for **string manipulation**, popular and with a simple as possible learning curve.

 Any application that can be written in Javascript, will eventually be written in Javascript.
 What can be more flexible as a config file, than a progrmmaing language.
 Tailwind, Vite and many other Web Frameworks have taken down this path.